-$\overline{\text{DRDY}}$ is an open-drain output pin that indicates when a new conversion result is ready for retrieval.
-When $\overline{\text{DRDY}}$ falls low, new conversion data are ready. $\overline{\text{DRDY}}$ transitions back high when the conversion result is latched for output transmission.
-In case a conversion result in continuous conversion mode is not read, $\overline{\text{DRDY}}$ releases high for $t{\text{w(DRH)}}$ before the next conversion completes.
-See the $\frac{\text{PC Timing Requirements}}{\text{Timing Requirements}}$ table for more details.
+DRDY indicates when a new conversion result is ready for retrieval.
+The DRDY signal appears on the GPIO2/DRDY pin only when GPIO2 is configured as an output and the GPIO2SEL bit in the configuration register is set.
+When DRDY falls low, new conversion data are ready.
+DRDY transitions back high when the conversion result is latched for output transmission.
+In case a conversion result in continuous conversion mode is not read (only applies to manual data read mode), DRDY pulses high for t{w(DRH)} before the next conversion completes; see the UART Switching Characteristics section for more details.

-9.5.1.4 Interface Speed
+9.5.1.4 Protocol